Home / Comparisons / Rocket Languages vs Babbel

 Is Babbel cheaper than Rocket Languages?

 Yes, Babbel is more affordable than Rocket Languages.
-They offer monthly subscription plans as low as $6 per month (after discounts), whereas Rocket Languages only offers lifetime packages.
+They offer monthly subscription plans as low as about $8 per month (after discounts), whereas Rocket Languages only offers lifetime packages.

 More Comparisons